 Previously, Thomas produced and starred in the 2015 award-winning feature film Child Of Grace, a crime thriller with Emma Myles (Orange Is The New Black), Ted Levine (The Bridge, Silence Of The Lambs), and James Parks (The Son, The Hateful Eight).
 The film is now available on iTunes, Amazon, and Google Play.

 Thomas produced and starred in the critically acclaimed feature film Islander, filmed on coastal Maine with Amy Jo Johnson (Felicity, Flashpoint), Larry Pine (House Of Cards), and Philip Baker Hall (Magnolia).
 The award-winning film had an extensive run on SHOWTIME after premiering in film festivals nationwide in 2006 and playing in theaters in major markets throughout the U.S. in 2007.
 Islander received rave reviews from leading publications including the Washington Post, Seattle Times, Boston Globe, Variety, and Hollywood Reporter.

 On stage, Hildreth has starred and produced world premieres of Padraic Lillis’ Lights Up On The Fade Out in Los Angeles and Sharyn Rothstein’s The Invested in New York, and more recently Spin Off by Tony award-winning playwright Bernard Pomerance (The Elephant Man).
 Thomas has performed in dozens of plays, classical and contemporary, in both NY and LA, The Williamstown Theatre Festival, and Berkshire Theatre Festival.

-Hildreth attended Connecticut College, New York University, and received an MFA from Rutgers University.
-He lives in New York city with his wife and 5 small children.
+A Maine native, Thomas attended Connecticut College, New York University, and received an MFA from Rutgers University.
+He lives in New York and Los Angeles with his wife and five small children.